Amazing Australian Pubs

 Photo by Katrin Holmsten

-If you find yourself in North Queensland go and
+If you find yourself in North Queensland go and check

-Tablelands, unless the road has dramatically improved lately you
+the road has dramatically improved lately you will need a four wheel

-will need a four wheel drive.
-Like Pisa with its leaning tower
+drive.
+Like Pisa with its leaning tower Einasleigh used to be famous

-Einasleigh used to be famous for its leaning town hall, next door
+for its leaning town hall, next door to the pub.
+However one day when

-beers after a long hot day of chasing cows and mining gold they
+the locals were enjoying a few beers after a long hot day of chasing

-heard an almighty crash and when they went to investigate the
+cows and mining gold they heard an almighty crash and when they went

-years later the pub was bought by, appropriately an antique dealer,
+A few years later the pub was bought by, appropriately an antique dealer,

 who set about slowly restoring it to its former glory.
 As Einasleigh

-only has 40 residents it relies on the odd few tourists to pass
+only has 40 residents it relies on the odd few tourists to pass through

-freshwater ones.
-There might still be some real estate bargains
+might still be some real estate bargains to be found here, last time

-to be found here, last time I was there in 1999 a 1000m2 house
+I was there in 1999 a 1000m2 house block in town with power and water

-block in town with power and water was for sale for $500.-
+was for sale for $500.-

 Espanol Hotel

 The pub with no beer!
-On our visit to Chillagoe,
+On our visit to Chillagoe, a few

-hotel on left" so ofcourse hit the brakes!
-We were very disappointed
+so of course hit the brakes!
+We were very disappointed to find an abandoned

-to find an abandoned pub, with no publican, and even worse; no
+pub, with no publican, and even worse; no beer!

 Ettamogah Pub